Connecting Food with Our Curriculum - Summer Seminar Update

 “Food is our common ground, a universal experience.”

 Tim and Elise chose Menu for the Future as the source of our foundational readings.
 The essays and articles in this handbook worked well as a jumping off point for our discussion of a variety of food and sustainability issues.
 Seminar participants also recommended books, articles, films, websites, and art exhibitions that have impacted their thinking, activism, and pedagogy.
 Guest presenters shared resources for hands-on learning including potential Service-Learning projects and volunteer opportunities.
 Students from Christina Meyer-Jax's Health and Human Performance nutrition class met with us in the UST Community Garden, where they described cultural and lifestyle influences on their desire to eat in a healthy and sustainable manner.

 My participation in the Food Seminar provided me with the inspiration and resources to make food issues and sustainability the foundation of my fall 2011 Public Speaking course (COJO 100).
-In the course syllabus my rationale for this focus includes excerpts from Elise Amel’s essay, “ What’s Food Got to Do With It?”
-(Synergia, February 2011), in which she stated, “Understanding our food is a very basic but essential aspect of the journey toward sustainability” and “Food.
+In the course syllabus my rationale for this focus includes excerpts from Elise Amel’s essay, “” (Synergia, February 2011), in which she stated, “Understanding our food is a very basic but essential aspect of the journey toward sustainability” and “Food.
 It’s personal.
 It’s communal.
 It’s celebration.
 It’s comfort.
 It’s ritual.
 It’s fuel.
 It’s also…unsustainable.”

 The four speeches that my COJO 100 students are preparing and presenting this semester focus on food issues:

 Introduce A Classmate Speech: This speech set the tone for our food focus.
 Students interviewed a classmate and then introduced them to us by sharing their responses to food-related questions, including: